 We conduct our operations pursuant to a certificate of convenience and necessity issued by the Texas Utility Commission that covers our present service area and facilities.
-The Texas Utility Commission and municipalities have the authority to set the rates and terms of service provided by us under cost-of-service rate regulation.
-We hold non-exclusive franchises from the incorporated municipalities in our service territory.
+The Texas Utility Commission and certain municipalities have the authority to set the rates and terms of service provided by us under cost-of-service rate regulation.
+We hold non-exclusive franchises from certain incorporated municipalities in our service territory.
 In exchange for payment of fees, these franchises give us the right to use the streets and public rights-of-way of these municipalities to construct, operate and maintain our transmission and distribution system and to use that system to conduct our electric delivery business and for other purposes that the franchises permit.
 The terms of the franchises, with various expiration dates, typically range from 20 to 40 years.

 Our distribution rates charged to REPs for residential customers are primarily based on amounts of energy delivered, whereas distribution rates for a majority of commercial and industrial customers are primarily based on peak demand.
 All REPs in our service area pay the same rates and other charges for transmission and distribution services.
-This regulated delivery charge includes the transmission and distribution rate (which includes municipal franchise fees), a nuclear decommissioning charge associated with decommissioning the South Texas nuclear generating facility, an energy efficiency cost recovery charge, a surcharge related to the implementation of AMS and charges associated with securitization of regulatory assets, stranded costs and restoration costs relating to Hurricane Ike.
+This regulated delivery charge includes the transmission and distribution rate (which includes municipal franchise fees), a distribution recovery mechanism for recovery of incremental distribution invested capital above that which is already reflected in the base distribution rate, a nuclear decommissioning charge associated with decommissioning the South Texas nuclear generating facility, an energy efficiency cost recovery charge, a surcharge related to the implementation of AMS and charges associated with securitization of regulatory assets, stranded costs and restoration costs relating to Hurricane Ike.
 Transmission rates charged to distribution companies are based on amounts of energy transmitted under "postage stamp" rates that do not vary with the distance the energy is being transmitted.
 All distribution companies in ERCOT pay us the same rates and other charges for transmission services.